uva-cs/dsa2/pa/pa1/index.md

 - You need to implement DFS yourself -- you cannot use a library function for DFS.
 - We will never provide you with invalid input, so you do not need to error check the input values provided.
 - Although you are not graded on the speed of your program's execution, it has to run in the expected DFS running time of $\Theta(V+E)$, else it will time out with some of the larger test cases.
+- The values for each contact given (10, 5, 3, and 4) are not the ones used in the grading tests, so be sure to use the values provided by the input, and do not hard code the 10/5/3/4 values.

 ### Submission